LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 2.d.
 The Recorder Block
 +++++++++++++++++++++++

-For saving the data acquired or generated by a Block, the preferred solution in Crappy is to use the :ref:`Recorder <crappy_docs/blocks:recorder>` Block.
-It must be linked to one and only one upstream Block, and will **save all the data it receives from it in a** *.csv* **(or equivalent text format) file**.
-This Block is quite basic, so the first example given above should be enough for you to understand its syntax.
+The :ref:`Recorder <crappy_docs/blocks:recorder>` Block saves data acquired or generated by a Block.
+It must be linked to one and only one upstream Block and saves all received data in a ``.csv`` or equivalent text file.
+The first example above demonstrates its syntax.
 Another example of the Recorder Block can be found in the `examples folder on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/ examples/blocks>`__.
 Note that for recording streams, the :ref:`HDF Recorder <crappy_docs/blocks:hdf recorder>`